 What I can tell you is that the coatis living on the coffee farm are domesticated and raised on site since they were small.
 They’re free to move around the countryside and are given a few meals of coffee per week.
-This website claims that giving coatis too much coffee would produce anemic animals since the sweetness of coffee eliminates their red blood cells.
+According to certain sources, giving coatis too much coffee would produce anemic animals since the sweetness of coffee eliminates their red blood cells.

 What’s the taste of Coati Coffee?

 Due to the digestive enzymes and peptides, and amino acids, they say coati poop coffee